kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l1r.md

 ### Our main goal is to get you comfortable expressing yourself.

-That includes your thoughts, ideas, stories and anything that you might want to say.
+That includes your thoughts, ideas, stories, and anything that you might want to say.

 ### Please try to give longer answers.